AkmElias/vue-feature-request/README.md

 # install and run

-Go to the root plugin folder and run # yarn
+Go to the root plugin folder and run yarn yarn dev